zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 you should have known not to do.
 Lee says the compa ny will have to face charges of negligence in court.

 He says, “We need to get ahead of this now.”
 “To ge t ahead of” something means to say and do whatever is necessary so that y ou can control a situation, a situation that is perhaps getting worse.
 Melissa sa ys, “All right, all right.
 I guess we have no choice.
 Should we hold a press conferenc e to announce the recall?”
-A “press (press) conference” is an event to which y ou invite reporters from television stations or newspapers in order to make a big announcement, in order to say something important about your company and i ts actions.
+A “press (press) conference” is an event to which y ou invite reporters from television stations or newspapers in order to make a big announcement, in order to say something important about your company and its actions.

 Melissa is suggesting they hold a press conference.
 Notice the verb “hold” is used, especially when we are talking about press co nferences.
 Lee says, “We’ll send out a press release first and then hold a pres s conference.”
 A “press release” (release) is a document, either a piece of  paper or perhaps a PDF file, that you send news organizations like television st ations and newspapers and magazines, announcing something important about you r company.